 - 1. Log into Pulse One as an administrator. - 2.
-Click the Appliances menu and then the Appliances tab.

-- 3. Select the appliance that you want to reboot and click the Actions icon ($\frac{1}{2}$). - 4.
+Click the Appliances menu and then the Appliances tab. - The Appliances tab displays all current appliances. - 3.
+Select the appliance that you want to reboot and click the Actions icon (). - 4.
 On the drop-down menu, click Reboot Appliance.

-FIGURE 121 Reboot Appliance
+FIGURE 133 Reboot Appliance